mustafakoca99/MustafaKoca/README.md

 I work on Deep Learning.

-I am interested in Cloud Computing; Amazon Web Services and Microsoft Azure.
+I am interested in Cloud Computing; Microsoft Azure.

 I love learning, math, literature and software.
 "En Zor Rakip 'Sensin'" and "Bütün Eskileri Eskici Alır mı?"
 I am the author of his books.
 Mathematics is a part of life, I believe Literature is a culture.
 I am also a blogger, magazine and newspaper writer.